TimHanewich/Power-Platform-Assets/Demos/IRIS/readme.md

     1. Add your Azure AD **username**, **password**, and **Dataverse URL** to the `DataverseCredentialsProvider` class constructor [here](./src/engine/DataverseCredentialsProvider.cs).
     2. Add your Azure OpenAI **endpoint URL (for text generations)** and **subscription key** to the `PromptAsync` method at the top of the [SimpleGPT.cs](./src/engine/SimpleGPT.cs) file.
     3. Add your Azure OpenAI DALLE-E **generation URL (for image generations)** and **subscription key** to the `DALLECredentialsProvider` class constructor [here](./src/engine/DALLECredentialsProvider.cs).
 2. Deploy the [Azure Function Source App Code](./src/api/) to a new Azure Function App.
-Note the endpoint URL's of the `compare` and `summarize` services.
+This will create three unique endpoints:
+    - `/summarize`: used to summarize media transcripts (911 calls, bodycam footage audio, etc.)
+    - `/compare`: used to compare multiple testimonies and note corroborations and discrepencies
+    - `/draw`: used to trigger a workflow that performs generation of composite sketches based on witness descriptions using DALL-E
 3. Import the Power Platform solution to a new enviornment.
 See the link above to download this solution.
 4. Open the `Embedded Investigation Interface` canvas app.
 In the `OnSelect` property of the log in button on the first page of the app, replace `<INSERT YOUR BING MAPS API KEY HERE>` with your Bing Maps API key.
 5. Open the "PSJ AI" custom connector in the solution you just imported.
 Replace the URL endpoints for the `Compare` and `Summarize` action with the respective URL endpoints you noted from step 1.